updated on February 4th, 2023

 Our Tour Review

-We spent the day exploring an elementary school, the Pripyat town square, amusement park, hospital, azure swimming pool, another school, and a sports field.
+We spent the day exploring an elementary school, the Pripyat town square, an amusement park, hospital, azure swimming pool, another school, and a sports field.
 Our guide, Alex, was extremely knowledgeable on everything we were seeing.
 He also had some very interesting photos of the sites we visited in their glory days before April 26th 1986.
 We ended the day by watching the sunset from the top of an 18 floor apartment building.
 After the climb back down, it was time to head back to the only market in Chernobyl and then to the hotel for dinner.

 Day two began at 8:00 AM with breakfast.
-Afterwards, we were back in the van and on our way to the Duga-1 radar array and surrounding town, about a 30 minute drive.
+Afterward, we were back in the van and on our way to the Duga-1 radar array and surrounding town, about a 30 minute drive.
 We walked the length of the array and explored the fire station, a building where they would train on ballistic missiles, a theater, and a playground.
 After seeing this area, it was now time for our tour of the Chernobyl nuclear power plant.

 We arrived in the parking lot of the power plant to wait for the plant employee who would be conducting the tour.
 While we waited, two other tour vans showed up.
 This would be our only complaint for the two days we spent in the exclusion zone and is not the fault of Chernobyl Welcome at all.